jdc20181/BeffsBrowser/README.md

 #Version 1.6.2 ~ReleaseDate

-I will have the next version ready soon, but it will be mid-March before it is ready.
+I will have the next version ready soon, but it will be mid-March before it is ready for download.

 #Announcment - License Changes